-3.14 Conflicts of Interest and financial involvements
+3.16 Conflicts of Interest and Financial Involvement

-- 3.14 The following provisions apply to conflicts of interest: - (i) A researcher must act at all times with integrity, in the best interests of the University and make full disclosure of any personal potential or actual conflict of interest in research as expected by the Code of Conduct and Declaration and Register of Interests. - (ii) Conflict of interest includes, but is not restricted to, personal or close family affiliation to, or financial involvement with, any organisation sponsoring or providing financial support for a project undertaken by a researcher. - (iii) Financial involvement includes direct personal financial interest, receipt of personal benefits (such as travel and accommodation) and receipt of material or facilities for personal use.
+3.16.1 The following provisions apply to conflicts of interest:

+- ii.
+A researcher must act at all times with integrity and the highest standards of propriety, in the best interests of the University and make full disclosure of any personal potential or actual conflict of interest in research29. - iii.
+Conflict of interest includes, but is not restricted to, personal or close family affiliation to, or financial involvement with, any organisation sponsoring or providing financial support for a project undertaken by a researcher. - iv.
+Financial involvement includes direct personal financial interest, receipt of personal benefits (such as travel and accommodation) and receipt of material or facilities for personal use.
 (For the avoidance of doubt, the provision of sponsored studentships or elements of travel/accommodation for students or researchers in connection with the research should be excluded from this definition.)
-Researchers should act in full accordance with the normal principles of financial accountability - (iv) Where it is unavoidable that a purchase is made from a company in which a researcher has a direct financial interest, i.e. he/she or a member of their family stands to gain financially, the researcher is required to disclose this interest.
+Researchers should act in full accordance with the normal principles of financial accountability - v.
+Where it is unavoidable that a purchase is made from a company in which a researcher has a direct financial interest, i.e. he/she or a member of their family stands to gain financially, the researcher is required to disclose this interest.
 This would include, but is not restricted to, cases where the researcher or a member of their family is an employee, director or partner, has a shareholding of greater than 25% or acts as a consultant to the company.
-The researcher will be barred from authorising the purchase and should seek advice from Research & Enterprise Services regarding how to proceed. - (v) A researcher must comply with a direction made by the Head of School in relation to a personal conflict of interest in research.
-The Head of School may seek advice from the Pro-VC (Research) in cases of doubt. - (vi) Members of staff must not participate in committees or other groups acting on behalf of the University or its associated companies where there is a clear possibility that a conflict of interest will regularly arise.
+The researcher will be barred from authorising the purchase and should seek advice from Research & Enterprise Services regarding how to proceed. - vi.
+A researcher must comply with a direction made by the Head of School in relation to a personal conflict of interest in research.
+The Head of School may seek advice from the Pro-VC (Research) in cases of doubt. .
+If any conflict of interest arises that relates to the Head of School, the disclosure should be made to the Chief Operating Officer or to the Director of Research and Enterprise as his/her representative. - vii.
+Members of staff must not participate in committees or other groups acting on behalf of the University or its associated companies where there is a clear possibility that a conflict of interest will regularly arise.